- 1 Hotel El Convento, Old San Juan

 The 10 Best Hotels in Puerto Rico

 There’s a lot we love about Puerto Rico, from its glittering beaches and lush rain forests to its beautiful resorts (be they over-the-top luxurious or charmingly historic) and that 2.5-hour flight from Miami—no passport required.
-With so many options to choose from, from the buzz of Old San Juan to the breezes of Vieques, how best to choose where to stay?
-Let us be your guide: the 10 best hotels in Puerto Rico put the best of the country within reach.
+With so many options out there, from the buzz of Old San Juan to the breezes of Vieques, how to choose where to stay?
+Let us be your guide: these 10 hotels in Puerto Rico put the best of the country within reach.

 Hotel El Convento, Old San Juan

 There’s history to be found at Hotel El Convento.
 The original building, built in the 1600s as Americas’ first nunnery, was torn down and rebuilt in 1854—yet much of the ambiance remains, from handmade Andalusian tiles to mahogany beamed ceilings and one-off antiques, including every wood-carved bed in the 58 guest rooms.
 Its outdoor spaces prove equally as beautiful: the rooftop has its own hot tub and wading pool with views of the city, while its inner courtyard, bursting with palm trees and bougainvillea, is the place to be during happy hour for complimentary pre-dinner cocktails and hors d’oeuvres.

 La Concha Resort, Condado